Anoncoin/anoncoin/doc/bootstrap.md

 ![Fig2](img/bootstrap2.png)

 ### Download the block chain directly from official repositories
 The Bittorent version, see above, of the block chain download is refreshed more often than the direct download available.
 If Bittorent is blocked on your network then you can use the direct download method.
 Be sure to only use official repositories as the link displayed below.
-This download will only update the client to March 2013.
+This download will only update the client to Febuary 14th, 2015.

-Click [here](TODO: [define here]) to download or copy and paste the link below.
+Use https://github.com/Anoncoin/anoncoin-binaries to download or copy and paste the link below.

 	TODO: [define here]